kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 A Skill can supply exactly those missing semantics without distorting the actual programming API.

-## This Is Better Than Designing Weird “AI-First” APIs
+## This Is Better Than Designing Weird “AI-First” APIs { #better-than-designing-weird }

 There is a temptation to make frameworks artificially verbose or machine-oriented so models can understand them.